Ivorforce/Monoteny/README.md

 ## Targets

-The following targets will be officially supported:
+The following languages are planned as compilation targets:

 * [WIP] Python with NumPy
 * [Future] Monoteny Dialect (e.g. to the reader-centric "Math" dialect, which uses math-y symbols)